 Current global municipal solid waste generation levels are approximately 1.3 billion tonnes per year and are expected to increase to approximately 2.2 billion tonnes per year by 2025 (Hoornweg & Bhada-Tata, 2012).
-Waste that is not recycled or incinerated is placed into landfills where its decomposition releases methane gas and carbon dioxide into the atmosphere accounting for an estimated 17.6% of human-related methane gas emissions in the United States (EPA, 2017).

-In addition to climate change impacts, methane and other gases created in a landfill pose risks to air quality as well as human health and safety.
+Waste that is not recycled or incinerated is placed into landfills air quality as well as human health and safety.
 To limit these impacts, emissions from landfills are controlled by installing gas collection systems and either burning the landfill gas (LFG) in a flare or utilizing it as an energy source to produce electricity, steam, or even vehicle fuel.
-Using LFG as an energy source transforms postclosure management of landfills from a cost center into a profit center and has the potential to transform foundational thinking in the waste management industry from viewing trash as waste into viewing trash as a resource-after all, it's only waste if it's not used.
+Using LFG as an energy source transforms post-closure management of landfills from a cost center into a profit center and has the potential to transform foundational thinking in the waste management industry from viewing trash as waste into viewing trash as a resource-after all, it's only waste if it's not used.